topolvm/topolvm/e2e/README.md

 make start-lvmd
 ```

-Run the test with the following command.
+Run the tests with the following command.
 Repeat it until you get satisfied.
 When tests fail, use `kubectl` to inspect the Kubernetes cluster.

 ```console